metacpan/metacpan-puppet/README.md

 Then ssh in to your vm and start testing:

     vagrant ssh

-To build your own machine continue reading...
+    sudo /etc/puppet/run.sh dev

+Basically, after you run Vagrant, you can skip to the "To Run" section below and keep working from there.
+If you don't want to use Vagrant, but would rather build your own box manually, continue reading...

 # Install Debian stable (6.0.4)
     Base iso from http://www.debian.org/distrib/